zilliztech/GPTCache/README.md

 ChatGPT and various large language models (LLMs) possess remarkable adaptability, facilitating the creation of numerous applications.
 However, ChatGPT might exhibit slow response times, especially when dealing with a significant number of requests.
 Moreover, as your application grows in popularity and encounters higher traffic levels, the expenses related to ChatGPT API calls can become substantial.

-To address this issue, we have developed GPT Cache, a project that focuses on caching responses from language models, also known as a semantic cache.
+To address this issue, we have developed GPTCache, a project that focuses on caching responses from language models, also known as a semantic cache.
 The system offers two major benefits:

 1. Quick response to user requests: the caching system provides faster response times compared to large model inference, resulting in lower latency and faster response to user requests.
 2. Reduced service costs: most LLM services are currently charged based on the number of tokens.
 If user requests hit the cache, it can reduce the number of requests and lower service costs.

-## 🤔 Why would GPT Cache be helpful?
+## 🤔 Why would GPTCache be helpful?

 A good analogy for GptCache is to think of it as a more semantic version of Redis.
 In GptCache, hits are not limited to exact matches, but rather also include prompts and context similar to previous queries.
 We believe that the traditional cache design still works for AIGC applications due to the following reasons: